 Ashley is first and foremost a passionate member of the Aspen community.
 She was born and raised in Aspen and grew up in the mountains of the Roaring Fork Valley.
 Ashley loves serving the people of Aspen by working to make Aspen a sustainable place for future generations.
 She is an avid skier and cyclist and can be found on her lunch breaks either on the mountain or running the trails around Aspen.
-Ashley attended school in Boulder at the University of Colorado and in Monterrey, CA at the Monterrey Institute for International Studies.
-As the director of the Canary Initiative, Ashley oversees the City of Aspen’s climate mitigation and tracking projects; serves as the City’s climate resiliency officer; and is a resource to fellow employees, local businesses, visitors, the schools and others in all matters related to energy and climate.
+Ashley holds degrees from the University of Colorado at Boulder and also studied at the Monterrey Institute for International Studies.
+As the director of the Canary Initiative, Ashley oversees the City of Aspen’s climate mitigation and tracking projects; serves as the City’s climate resiliency officer; represents Aspen in state and federal policy matters; and is a resource to fellow employees, local businesses, visitors, the schools and others in all matters related to energy and climate.

 Data & Research Project Planner